Magnetic Scrolls: Later years and demise

 Wonderland had been in development at Magnetic Scrolls for some time and was finally released by Virgin Mastertronic in 1990.
 Magnetic Scrolls had devised a brand new interface, christened Magnetic Windows, to take advantage of the Amiga and Atari ST's advanced capabilities.
 Incorporating auto-mapping, icons, help functions and separate, resizable windows for graphics and text, Wonderland, written by David Bishop and based on the works of Lewis Carroll, was a deliberate attempt to push the text adventure in a new, hi-tech direction.
-Magnetic Scrolls certainly succeeded in all their objectives, but the traditional text-based genre had already begun to die out as gamers craved more visually elaborate gaming experiences.
+However, by the time the new interface was ready the traditional text-based genre had already begun to die out as gamers craved more visually elaborate gaming experiences.

 In 1988, Magnetic Scrolls began to collaborate with Infocom, Douglas Adams and Michael Bywater on a sequel to The Hitchhiker's Guide to the Galaxy.
 This project was never finished.
 A playable draft of an early part of the game, along with the personal and commercial circumstances behind its ill-fated development, came briefly to public attention twenty years later.

 In 1991, Virgin Interactive released The Magnetic Scrolls Collection Vol 1, containing new versions of The Guild of Thieves, Corruption and Fish! that took advantage of the Magnetic Windows engine.
 A second collection, containing their remaining games, was planned but never completed.

 As a consequence of the dying text adventure market, Magnetic Scrolls ceased publishing in 1992.
 They were acquired by MicroProse later that year.
 A number of Magnetic Scrolls' staff went on to help develop a 3D role-playing video game entitled The Legacy: Realm of Terror, which was released on the PC to lukewarm reviews, but MicroProse did not capitalise on the Magnetic Scrolls name beyond that.
 In the late 1990s, Ken Gordon registered the magneticscrolls.com domain, which now redirects to the Strand Games website.

 Two programmers from Magnetic Scrolls, Doug Rabson and Servan Keondjian later formed the company RenderMorphics which produced the highly acclaimed 3D Graphics API Reality Lab.
 In January 1995 another Magnetic Scrolls programmer, Steve Lacey joined RenderMorphics and in February of the same year Microsoft acquired the company.
 Reality Lab became the basis for Direct3D.
 Rabson and Keondjian are now at Qube Software, which they co-founded with Hugh Steers.
 Lacey remained at Microsoft as the graphics engine lead on Microsoft Flight Simulator.
 In October 2006, Lacey moved to Google.
 In 2011, he was killed in a car accident.

 John Molloy moved to Florida, US, working on web-based applications, and died in 2018 following an illness.
 Phil South lives in South Wales, UK, and after many years working Disney Channel UK's web presence worked at the Bristol Old Vic Theatre School for 7 years.
 He now works as a freelance writer and blogger and in 2022 published a novel under a pseudonym.

 Anita Sinclair is now one of the UK's most successful bridge players, winning a number of domestic competitions, and winning a gold medal in China.